Modular session types for objects: A Core Distributed Language

 The type system treats $\sendterm$, $\rcvterm$, $\requestterm$ and $\acceptterm$ as method calls on objects whose session types are defined by the translations in Figure~\ref{fig:channelobjects}.
 A channel endpoint with (channel) session type $\Sigma$ is treated as an object with (class) session type $\sem\Sigma$.
 The type constructor $\&$ (offer) is translated into a $\rcvterm$ method with return type $\linkthis$ in order to capture the relationship between the received label and the subsequent type.
 The type constructor $\oplus$ (select) is translated into a collection of $\sendterm$ methods with different parameter types, each being a singleton type for the corresponding label.

 In a similar but much simpler way, an access type $\access\Sigma$ is translated into a (class) session type that allows both $\requestterm$ and $\acceptterm$ to be called repeatedly and at any time.
-These two methods need to return dual channel endpoints, which requires the following definition. \begin{definition}[Dual channel type] The dual type $\overline\Sigma$ of a channel session type $\Sigma$ is defined inductively as follows:
+These two methods need to return dual channel endpoints, which requires the following definition.